-- 1) first thing to check is what you ate, quantity, did you eat anything extra, what seasonings did you use that was different than the previous days when you lost weight - 2) put to much salt on food out of your ordinary salt habit - 3) did you mix vegetables or eat the same meal combination for lunch and dinner - 4) did not weigh your protein - 5) ate more than the 100 grams - 6) ate less than the 100 grams - 7) Put extra cream in your coffee, tea etc. - 8) extra exercise, this can exert you and throw off your metabolism

-It is best to do light exercise and get sunshine while on the program.

-Recommended is walking an hour every day, nonstop.
+- First thing to check is what you ate, quantity, did you eat anything extra, what seasonings did you use that was different than the previous days when you lost weight - Put to much salt on food out of your ordinary salt habit - Did you mix vegetables or eat the same meal combination for lunch and dinner - Did not weigh your protein - Ate more than the 100 grams - Ate less than the 100 grams - D Put extra cream in your coffee, tea etc. - Extra exercise, this can exert you and throw off your metabolism It is best to do light exercise and get sunshine while on the program.
+Recommended is walking an hour every day, nonstop. - Any hand creams, cosmetics, toothpaste or deodorant that had oils or other ingredients

-- any hand creams, cosmetics, toothpaste or deodorant that had oils or other ingredients - 10)Did you come in contact with any oils you did not immediately wipe off your hands?
-Face etc? - 11) did not drink enough water and drink the water throughout the day - 12) Did not get enough sleep you need at least 8 hours while on this program - 13)Blowing it with business luncheon, family events and not getting back on the program immediately blowing it due to the sensitivity of the chemical reactions that are occurring during the program will cause you to gain 2 to 4 lbs. and will take about 3 days to get back off again by returning to the eating pattern of the program.
+- Did you come in contact with any oils you did not immediately wipe off your hands?
+Face etc? - 1 did not drink enough water and drink the water throughout the day - Did not get enough sleep you need at least 8 hours while on this program - Blowing it with business luncheon, family events and not getting back on the program immediately - Blowing it due to the sensitivity of the chemical reactions that are occurring during the program will cause you to gain 2 to 4 lbs. and will take about 3 days to get back off again by returning to the eating pattern of the program.

 You will also have to deal with a bit of hunger that turns on as well.
 You will then go back to the 1 -2 lbs. a day loss as expected.

 STAYING THE SAME FOR 4 DAYS:

-If your weight stays the same for 4 days and you tried drinking more water and followed the diet exactly, then on the 5th day you do the following: It will be easier to do than you think!
+If your weight stays the same for 4 days and you tried drinking more water and followed the diet exactly, then on the 5th day you do the following:

+It will be easier to do than you think!

-- a) Take your HCG Shot as usual but only drink water - b) eat 6 apples throughout the day starting at noon - c) drink only small sips of water throughout the day and not as much as usual - d) you will drop the weight the next morning and able to resume the regular routine
+a) Take your hCG Shot as usual but only drink water b) eat 6 apples throughout the day starting at noon c) drink only small sips of water throughout the day and not as much as usual d) you will drop the weight the next morning and able to resume the regular routine